Asthma in Teens and Adults

 What is asthma?

 Asthma affects people in different ways.
-Some people only have asthma attacks during allergy season, or when they breathe in cold air, or when they exercise.
+Some people have asthma attacks only during allergy season, or when they breathe in cold air, or when they exercise.
 Others have many bad attacks that send them to the doctor often.